EDP for Health Professionals

 It is preferable that wherever possible, patients have only one plan for primary care management of their disorder.
 As a general principle the creation of multiple plans should be avoided unless the patient clearly requires an additional plan for the management of a separate medical condition.

-Where a patient has a separate chronic medical condition, it may be appropriate to manage the patient's medical condition through a CDM Plan, and to manage their eating disorder through an EDP.
+Where a patient has a separate chronic medical condition, it may be appropriate to manage the patient's medical condition through a CCM Plan, and to manage their eating disorder through an EDP.
 In this case, both items can be used.
-Where the patient receives dietetic services under the CDM arrangements (item 10954), these services will count towards the patient's maximum of 20 dietetic services in a 12 month period.
+Where the patient receives dietetic services under the CCM arrangements (item 10954), these services will count towards the patients maximum of 20 dietetic services in a 12-month period.

 Where a patient has other psychiatric comorbidities, these conditions should be managed under the EDP.
-Once a patient has a claim for an EDP, the patient should not be able to have a claim for the development or review of a Mental Health Treatment plan by a GP (items 2700, 2701, 2715 and 2717) or medical practitioner in general practice (items 272, 276, 281 and 282) within 12 months of their EDP unless there are exceptional circumstances.
+Once a patient has a claim for an EDP, the patient should not be able to have a claim for the development of a Mental Health Treatment plan by a GP (items 2700, 2701, 2715 and 2717) or medical practitioner in general practice (items 272, 276, 281 and 282) within 12-months of their EDP unless there are exceptional circumstances.